cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/index.md

 ## How it works

 NabLab is based on [Eclipse Modeling Framework (EMF)](https://www.eclipse.org/modeling/emf).
-The Nabla DSL is realized with [Xtext](https://www.eclipse.org/Xtext) that allows to offer a rich textual editor with syntax coloring, code completion, quick fixes...
+The NabLab DSL is realized with [Xtext](https://www.eclipse.org/Xtext) that allows to offer a rich textual editor with syntax coloring, code completion, quick fixes...
+The DSL raises the level of abstraction close to domain scientist concerns and allows them to write multi-physics applications.

 The code in the editor has an internal EMF model representation.
 This representation, close to the language, is transformed into a numerical analysis specific Intermediate Representation (IR) also implemented as an Ecore metamodel.
-The concepts of the IR facilitate the code generation.
-Currently [Kokkos](https://github.com/kokkos), [Open MP](https://www.openmp.org/) and STL based threads C++ backends are implemented.
+The transformation chain, based on the IR model, allows HPC engineers to introduce software engineering practices and performance optimization before the code generation.
+Currently NabLab generates multi threaded C++ for various backends: [Kokkos](https://github.com/kokkos), [Open MP](https://www.openmp.org/) and STL based threads.

+Consequently, NabLab provides a way for domain scientists and software engineers to work for the same project onto separate processes.

 ## Publications